grobertson/cytube-bot/PM_GUIDE.md

 Shows information about the bot and channel, including:
 - Bot name and rank
 - Channel name
-- Number of users online
+- Number of users in chat and total viewers (includes those watching but not in chat)
 - Playlist size and total duration
 - Currently playing video